Ellis Stanley Joseph: Capturing larger animals

 "Where the casava grows is to be found a creeper called by the natives ti-ti.
-The stem of this creeper is about the thickness of an ordinary penholder with the strength and pliabilty of wire.
+The stem of this creeper is about the thickness of an ordinary penholder with the strength and pliability of wire.
 Of this creeper the chimpanzee takes no notice, and thus an almost natural trap is made for him.
 The natives plait the stems of the ti-ti and make snares.
 Having completed the snares, 'boys' are placed a few hundred yards away with nets and lassoos.
 In due time the 'chimp.' comes along and digs for the [casava] root. lt gets caught in the snare, and begins to make a noise.
 Action has to be at once taken to secure the animal, otherwise it will either liberate itself or its fellow 'chimps.' will do so.
 The lassoo, which is a double-ended one, is thrown, the chimpanzee is caught in the centre of it, and eventually it is placed safely in a box waiting for its reception, where it is freed."

 In an interview with The Sun in September 1912, he disclosed a fourth method.

 "In many cases a favorite watering place of the animals was charged with bromide or cyanide of potassium, which had the effect of stupefying the beasts.
 Then, of course, they were easy to handle and stored away."

 By the standards of today, these methods cause unacceptable suffering, too high an environmental impact, and an excessive death rate.